guy-mograbi-at-gigaspaces/flowdock-chrome-extension/README.md

-Cloudify Build Chrome Extension
+Flowdock Chrome Extension
 --------------------------------

-Notifies you about new pull requests and comments on pull requests
+Notifies you about new notification on flowdock

 How to install
 ---------------